Pehr Evind Svinhufvud: Independence and the Civil War

 Svinhufvud's Senate also authorized General Mannerheim to form a new Finnish army on the basis on White Guard, the (chiefly Rightist) volunteer militia called the Suojeluskunta, an act simultaneously coinciding with the beginning of the Civil War in Finland.

 During the Civil War, Svinhufvud went underground in Helsinki and sent pleas for intervention to Germany and Sweden.
 The conflict also turned him into an active monarchist, though not a royalist.
 In March 1918 he managed to escape via Berlin-Stockholm to the Senate, now located in Vaasa, where he resumed his function as head of government.
 In this role he pardoned 36,000 Red prisoners in the autumn of 1918.
 On 18 May, Svinhufvud became Protector of State or Regent, retaining this post as head of state after he stood down as Chairman of the Senate on 27 May.

-After Germany's defeat in World War I, and the failed attempt to make Finland a monarchy under the King of Finland (Frederick Charles of Hesse was elected), Svinhufvud withdrew from public life and was active only in the anti-communist Suojeluskunta militia.
+Svinhufvud actively worked to install a German prince as Finnish king, travelling to Berlin to personally ask Kaiser Wilhelm II to allow his son Prince Oskar to become king.
+For Svinhufvud, the monarchy was a means of securing German support rather than an ideological conviction.
+After Germany's defeat in World War I and the failed attempt to make Finland a monarchy under the King of Finland (Frederick Charles of Hesse was elected), Svinhufvud stepped down as Regent in favour of Mannerheim.

+Interlude 1919–1930

+After leaving office, Svinhufvud worked for some years as managing director of the credit institution Suomen Vakuus Oy in Turku, though the venture was unsuccessful.
+He was subsequently granted a state pension and retired to Luumäki, withdrawing from public life.
+During this period his primary interest became the Civil Guard, in which he rose from soldier to sergeant major and became an accomplished competitive marksman.